charlie9660/Scraping/README.md

 # Scraping Script 0.0.1

-1.Work with Dynamic website and avoid bot detection.
+1.Work with Dynamic website and avoid bot detection to some level for this pecific site

-2.For one specific site

 Usage: